boraburgazlioglu/DSA210-Project/README.md

 I decided the condition for a province being coastal or not, is if it's border touches the sea.
 I believe this will be a good projection of reality according to the research questions, since municipalities have their own public transport webs within the provinces, therefore people living in the non-coastal side also can reach the sea.
 Thus limiting the size of the project to province-level, not district-level.

-Since the research questions do not involve any time specification I will be using research statistics from several years.
+Since the research questions do not involve any time specification, I will be using research statistics from several years.
 This will not be a problem as long as the data is from the same year for every province.

 ## Methods